 Further, this unearned revenue finds a place in the balance sheet as part of the current liability.
-Because usually all such supplies or services are executed within a period of 12 months.
-Of course, in a few situations, the ultimate or full delivery may take more than a year.
-Hence, sometimes it could be shown in the balance sheet under the heading, long term liability.
+Because usually, all such supplies or services are executed within a period of 12 months.
+Of course, the ultimate or full delivery may take more than a year in a few situations.
+Hence, sometimes it could be shown in the balance sheet under the heading, long-term liability.

 Accounting and Journal Entries

 As we know, the accounting system follows certain basic principles.
 One of the principles is Revenue Recognition.
 As per this principle, any receipt or payment received from the customer can not be treated as revenue.
 It becomes revenue only when the company has completed all those activities (supply of goods or services) that have been agreed between the parties for that deal.
 Therefore, the pre-payment is no more revenue earned until the business supplies the goods or services to the customer.
 Hence, it would remain a liability and can not find a place in the income statement and will continue to remain a part of the current liability.